Nixtla/statsforecast/experiments/amazon_forecast/README.md

-## Amazon Forecast AutoML vs open source statistical methods
+## Amazon's AutoML vs open source statistical methods
->TL;DR: We paid USD $1,404.00 and spend 4 hours in the AWS console so you don't have to.
+>TL;DR: We paid USD $800 USD and spend 4 hours in the AWS Forecast console so you don't have to.

-In this reproducible experiment, we compare [Amazon Forecast](https://aws.amazon.com/forecast/) and the open-source library [StatsForecast](https://github.com/Nixtla/statsforecast).
+In this reproducible experiment, we compare [Amazon Forecast](https://aws.amazon.com/forecast/) and [StatsForecast](https://github.com/Nixtla/statsforecast) a python open-source library.
 For this experiment, given the prominent use of AWS Forecast in demand forecasting, we used the 30,490 series of daily sales at Walmart from the [M5 competition](https://mofc.unic.ac.cy/m5-competition/).
+We conclude that Amazon Forecast is 60% less accurate and 669 times more expensive than running an open-source alternative in a simple cloud server.

-This dataset is interesting in terms of scale, but also because it includes many sparse or intermittent time-series.
-Such time series are common in retail scenarios and are difficult for traditional time-series forecasting techniques to address.
+We also provide a step-by-step guide to reproduce the results.

 ### Amazon Forecast
-Amazon Forecast is a time-series forecasting service based on machine learning (ML).
+Amazon Forecast is an AutoML time-series forecasting service.

 > It uses machine learning (ML) to generate more accurate demand forecasts with just a few clicks, without requiring any prior ML experience.
 Amazon Forecast includes algorithms that are based on over twenty years of forecasting experience and developed expertise used by Amazon.com bringing the same technology used at Amazon to developers as a fully managed service, removing the need to manage resources.
 Amazon Forecast uses ML to learn not only the best algorithm for each item, but the best ensemble of algorithms for each item, automatically creating the best model for your data.